Disclosure: This post may contain affiliate links. Please see our privacy policy.

 Peanut Butter

-How to use: Peanut butter is a high calorie camping food, perfect for when you need extra energy.
-Spread it on bread, crackers, or use it as a dip for fruits and veggies for a quick and satisfying snack.
+How to use: Peanut butter is a high-calorie camping food that provides lasting energy.
+Spread it on bread or crackers, or use it as a dip for fruit.

 Yogurt